Empanadas de Pino

 Chile's national empanada — large baked wheat-flour turnover filled with pino (beef + onion + egg + olive + raisins).
 Eaten every September 18 (Fiestas Patrias) and year-round at Santiago bakeries.
 Distinct from Argentinian by larger size, baked, with raisins/olives/egg.

 Empanadas de pino (also 'de horno' = oven empanadas) are Chile's signature empanadas.
-Brought from Galicia during colonial times, Chileanized through the pino filling and larger format (~20cm vs Argentinian ~10cm).
+Stuffed-dough pastries reach back to Persia and the Arab world, came to Iberia via the Moors, and were brought to Chile by the Spanish in colonial times.
+They were Chileanized through the pino filling — 'pino' comes not from the Spanish word for pine but from the Mapuche 'pirru', a mixture of minced meat and onion — and through a larger format (~20cm vs Argentinian ~10cm).
 Chileans consume millions every Fiestas Patrias (Independence Day).
 Modern Santiago bakeries compete on quality.

 Empanada de pino is the most-traditional Chilean meal.
 Golden flaky pastry yields to deeply-savory beef pino with bursts of sweet raisin + briny olive + creamy yolk + onion gravy.
 Firmer than Argentinian, designed to hold in hand.
 Dip in pebre for bright contrast.
 Eat at September 18 asado with Chilean wine.

 Three principles: (1) Egg + milk + lard dough creates tender yet sturdy pastry.
 (2) Filling must be completely cold or it melts the lard.
-(3) Folded half-moon shape provides structure for hand-eating.
+(3) Plenty of slow-cooked onion sets into a gel when cooled, sealing in the juices so the parcel doesn't leak.

 Variations